Reviewed by: Melissa Rodriguez

 Before shopping, locate the retailer's Google reviews and visit their social media sites in search for customer feedback.
 Look for "https" in their website URL, which indicates additional security measures are in place.

-Learn additional ways you can shop safely online this holiday season.
+You can learn more about how to shop safely online this holiday season.

 Criminals use the uptick in online holiday shopping to devise clever phishing scams around package deliveries.
 Most commonly criminals will send a message via text or email alerting you of an incoming package.